andresmolivares/AGDataAssessment/README.md

 ## Adding Persistence

-An update to the application was added to allow the users to **manage a collection** items of name and address.
-This branch builds upon, and enhances the UX, by providing a listing of stored items, and capabilities to perform **CRUD operations** to managed the list.
+This branch enhances the application by enabling users to **manage a collection** of name and address records.
+It improves the user experience by introducing CRUD operations for managing these records.

-Technically, a persistence layer was added, services and a separate controller, with endpoints, to manage these document items.
-The **IDocumentRepository** interface provides to support for persisting data.
+To support these capabilities, **a persistence layer** was added, including services, a repository, and separate controllers with CQRS endpoints.
+The **IDocumentRepository** interface handles data persistence, while the SimpleDbRepository provides a local dictionary-based implementation with pre-populated data.

-The SimpleDbRepository implements a local based dictionary, with pre-populated data.
-I tried to implementing RavenDb via a container, but ran into connectivity issues, thus why the fallback IDocumentRepository.
+Although there were connectivity challenges when implementing RavenDB through container and cloud options, the fallback IDocumentRepository implementation currently ensures persistence functionality.